brwhale/KataScript/README.md

 `identity(x)` -> Takes x as a reference and then returns that reference.
 Parenthesis used to denote order of operations use this function to enforce ... order of operations.

-`listindex(collection, n)` -> Returns the `n`th element of a collection, throws errors if `n` is out of bounds.
+`listindex(collection, n)` -> Returns the `n`th element of a collection, throws errors if `n` is out of bounds, converts the collection to a dictionary if `n` is not an int.
 Called by square braket index operator.

 ### Typecast Functions
 `int(x)` -> Converts `x` to int